gradio-app/gradio/guides/04_additional-features/08_file-access.md

-# File Access
+# Security and File Access

 Sharing your Gradio app with others (by hosting it on Spaces, on your own server, or through temporary share links) **exposes** certain files on your machine to the internet.

-This guide will explain which ones as well as some best practices for making sure the files on your machine are secure.
+This guide explains which files are exposed as well as some best practices for making sure the files on your machine are secure.

 ## The Gradio cache

-First, it's important to understand that Gradio places files in a special `cache` before returning them to the frontend.
+First, it's important to understand that Gradio copies files to a `cache` directory before returning them to the frontend.
+This prevents files from being overwritten by one user while they are still needed by another user of your application.
 For example, if your prediction function returns a video file, then Gradio will move that video to the `cache` after your prediction function runs and returns a URL the frontend can use to show the video.
-Any file in the `cache` is available via URL while the application is running.
+Any file in the `cache` is available via URL to all users of your running application.

-Tip: You can customize the location of the `cache` by setting the `GRADIO_TEMP_DIR` environment variable to an absolute path, such as `/home/usr/scripts/project/temp/`.
+Tip: You can customize the location of the cache by setting the `GRADIO_TEMP_DIR` environment variable to an absolute path, such as `/home/usr/scripts/project/temp/`.

 ## The files Gradio will move to the cache